shivannis/xandr-docs-public/xandr-docs/monetize/working-with-yield-management.md

 ---
 title: Working with Yield Management
-description: The article explores Yield Management tools for networks and publishers, enhancing control over impression pricing, optimizing yields, and avoiding conflicts. ms.date: 10/28/2023
+description: Explore Yield Management tools to control impression pricing, optimize yields, and prevent conflicts for networks and publishers. ms.date: 10/28/2023
 ---